 - Emotional Suffering – Some personal injury accidents leave victims so traumatized that afterward, they suffer from severe emotional distress, anxiety, fear, or post-traumatic stress disorder.
 This kind of suffering may be included in the lawsuit.

 - Loss of Relationship – Personal relationships with children, spouses, or parents are often disrupted and forever altered when a victim suffers an ongoing or permanent injury.
-When a husband and wife’s relationship is damaged due to the injuries, loss of consortium can be claimed.
+When a husband and wife’s relationship is damaged due to injuries, loss of consortium can be claimed.

 Waiting for Your Personal Injury Settlement